 5. Make your paid app free for a limited time: Not a fan of the freemium model?
 No worries!
-Make your paid app free for a short promotional period and promote it to various publication outlets like LifeHacker, Gizmodo, Forbes Tech and The Guardian.
-You can tweet the promotion to their twitter accounts or submit it directly to them on their website.
+Make your paid app free for a short promotional period and promote it to various publication outlets like Forbes Tech and The Guardian or a publication that's popular in your location.

-6. Write and promote content about the problem your app solves: Produce content that adds value to your customers: whether it’s blog posts, eBooks, videos or webinars.
+6. Write and promote content about the problem your mobile app solves: Produce content that adds value to your customers: whether it’s blog posts, eBooks, videos or webinars.
 Target topics and keywords that are related to your app so you reach the right audience.
 If your content helps people overcome challenges, you’ll be perceived as a thought leader and expert in the space.
-Promote the content on your blog and social media profiles to drive network effects.
-This video for a new app, Knock Knock is a great example of framing the problem the app solves.
+Promote the content on your blog and social media channels to drive network effects.

-7. Answer questions on Quora: Target questions that center around pain points your app solves to help build awareness around your target audience.
-If you offer a really valuable answer, the Quora team could recommend your article to the major media outlets.
-I wrote a post on Quora and it ended up being picked up by Forbes, Inc., The Huffington Post and Business Insider.
-Cumulatively it generated over 7,700 shares, 33,000 views and cost absolutely nothing.
-Zilch. #freemarketing
+7. Answer questions on Quora and Reddit: Target questions that center around pain points your app solves to help build awareness around your target audience.
+If you offer a really valuable answer, the Quora or Reddit teams could recommend your article to their audiences.

 Keep three questions in mind when using paid acquisition: